shitalnikam423/Beer-case-study/README.md

 user/profileName: Profile name of the user

 Objective
-The objective is to predict the review/overall rating of the beer using various features from the dataset.
-This involves data cleaning, feature engineering, model training, and evaluation.
+To build a Machine Learning model which predicts the overall rating of the beer.

 Steps
-Data Loading and Initial Inspection: Load the dataset and inspect for missing values and data types.
+Data Loading and Initial Inspection

 Data Cleaning: Handle missing values, convert date columns to datetime, and extract meaningful features from date columns.
 Feature Engineering: Encode categorical variables, extract features from text columns using TF-IDF, perform sentiment analysis on text data, and normalize numerical features.